KirstLab/asc_seurat/docs/expression_visualization_int.rst

 Expression visualization
 ************************

 Asc-Seurat provides a variety of plots for gene expression visualization of the integrated data.
-From a list of selected genes, it is possible to visualize in a heatmap the average of each gene expression in each cluster.
+From a list of selected genes, it is possible to visualize the average of each gene expression in each cluster in a heatmap.
 It also provides plots for the visualization of gene expression at the cell level.
-Moreover, violin plots and dot plots allow the visualization of each cluster's expression, with emphasis on the inter-cluster comparison.
+Moreover, violin plots and dot plots allow the visualization of each cluster's expression, emphasizing the inter-cluster comparison.

-For the integrated dataset, besides the identification of markers for each cluster and DEGs among clusters, it is also possible to identify DEGs among samples (See :ref:`differental_expression_int`).
-Below are show examples of plots that Asc-Seurat generates to allow the expression visualization in all these cases.
+For the integrated dataset, besides identifying markers for each cluster and DEGs among clusters, it is also possible to identify DEGs among samples (See :ref:`differental_expression_int`).
+Below are shown examples of plots that Asc-Seurat generates to allow the expression visualization in all these cases.

 Expression visualization of genes identified as markers
 =======================================================